VidhiKulkarni/individualrepo/README.md

 ### TPT 5.1 Questions

-1. Come up with three of your own Beneficial and corresponding Harmful Effects of Computing
+1. Come up with three of your own Beneficial and corresponding Harmful Effects of Computing.

+Three beneficial effects of computing are
-2. Talk about dopamine issues above.
+3. Talk about dopamine issues above.
 Real?
 Parent conspiracy?
 Anything that is impacting your personal study and success in High School?

 # Header 1
 ## Header 2